KCErb/lucky-hasura-docker/GUIDE.md

 In deployment, we'll be using docker swarm so you may also notice the `script/docker/*healthcheck` files.
 These are little scripts that run every so often and make sure the services are healthy.
 You can read more about them here: [docs.docker.com/compose/compose-file/#healthcheck](https://docs.docker.com/compose/compose-file/#healthcheck).

 LHD includes a health check for Lucky that makes sure it has a good DB connection.
 You might wonder why we don't just use `curl` for the health check and the answer is that we could.
 I chose to do a demo health check in Crystal because I want to open the door to a more meaningful health check.
-As your application logic gets more complex you may have a more complex definition of 'healthy' beyond a simple 200 coming back somewhere.
+As your application logic gets more complex, you may have a more complex definition of 'healthy' beyond a simple 200 coming back somewhere.
 At any rate, the one I've included here relies on us creating a `version` route so we'll do that now.

-First uncomment the healthcheck lines in `docker-compose.prod.yml`, then we'll create our first model: `version`.
+First uncomment the healthcheck lines in `docker-compose.prod.yml` under the `lucky` service, then we'll create our first model: `version`.
 First, open a shell in the lucky container with `docker exec -it foo_bar_lucky /bin/bash` (or `up ssh`).
 And then run `lucky gen.model Version`.
 You should get something like

 ```shell
 root@5b357ed2ad28:/data# lucky gen.model Version